Payroll Variance

 A payroll variance is a meaningful difference between the current payroll results and what payroll expected based on prior runs, known inputs, or review standards.

-From a payroll perspective, variance matters because payroll review often depends on spotting changes that are too large, too sudden, or too unusual to ignore.
+Variance matters because payroll review often depends on spotting changes that are too large, too sudden, or too unusual to ignore.
 A variance is not automatically an error, but it is often a sign that payroll needs a closer look.

 Why Payroll Variance Matters